 Sometimes this treatment is given along with chemo to help shrink a tumor so it’s easier to take it out with surgery.
 This is called chemoradiation.

 If your doctor suggests radiation treatment, talk about what side effects might happen.
 The most common side effects of radiation are:

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect during and after treatment.

-Surgery is not a common treatment for vaginal cancer.
-But if you do need it, ask your doctor what type you will need.
+Surgery can be used to treat vaginal cancer.
+If you need it, ask your doctor what type you'll need.
 There are many kinds of surgery.
 The type used depends on where the cancer is and how big it is.
 Some types of surgery can change the way your body works.

 Each type has pros and cons.
 Find out if there will be changes in how you get rid of body waste (pee or poop) or changes in your sex life.

 Any type of surgery can have risks and side effects.
 Ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat women with vaginal cancer should be able to help you with any problems that come up.